 13. What are my options for securing supervised experience?

 3000 hours of administratively supervised experience is required.
 This does not need to be supervised by a credentialed professional.
 This work experience can include related experience such as vocational rehabilitation experience in a job other than Vocational Evaluator.
 It does not have to be continuous work experience but does need to amount to the 3000 hours.
 The completion of a minimum of 40 vocational evaluation reports is required as part of that experience.

 14. Do I have to have a college class in psychometrics to apply for the ICVE?

 A college class is one way to meet the requirement for coursework in psychometrics (tests and measurement).
 Taking the VRA/CAVEWAS educational module in this content area will also suffice. https://cavewas.com/modules/

 15. Is there a limit on the number of times I can take the examination if I do not pass the examination the first time?

 Applicants are afforded the opportunity to take the examination a total of three times.
 If the applicant does not pass examination initially, they would pay the examination fee again to take the examination a second time.
 They would not have to re-apply or pay the application fee again.
 The situation would be the same if a third examination attempt was needed.

 16. How do I pay for the ICVE application costs?

 The fees noted on the CVRP/College website and materials are noted in Canadian currency.
-If you pay with a credit card, your card company will make the appropriate exchange based on the daily rate and charge a small separate processing fee (currently under $2 USD).
-The US rate is less than the Canadian amount listed, due to the current conversion rates.
+If you pay with a credit card, your card company will make the appropriate exchange based on the daily rate.
+The US rate will be less than the Canadian amount listed, due to the current conversion rates.